Newly Updated

 "Yesterday we obeyed kings and bent our necks before emperors.
 But today we kneel only to truth, follow only beauty, and obey only love." – Kahlil Gibran

-At some point, you have to stop blaming other people for the state of your life.
-And, at some other point, you have to stop burbling miserable noises into the bottom of a pint glass every Monday night and start making the changes you crave.
+At some point, we can't keep blaming external circumstances and other people for the state of our lives.
+And, at some other point, we have to stop burbling miserable noises into the bottom of a pint glass every Monday night and start making the changes we crave.

 Here's the deal, Renegade-style: